jjuran/glypha3-fork/README.md

 Well, everything *specific to Glypha III*, that is.
 Knowledge of how to build a Mac application generally is distributed between additional project config files, A-line itself, and other programs that A-line calls to do the heavy lifting.

+To build Glypha III as a Mach-O application, you'll need:

+  * Mac OS X with developer tools, and the 10.4 SDK (earlier might work, but is untested)
+  * Git (which you can build from source)
+  * the [metamage_1][] repository (in order to build A-line and cpres)

+First, get the repositories.
+(Normally you should use `https:` instead of `git:`, but older Mac OS X systems can't verify the TLS certificates.)

+	git clone git://github.com/jjuran/glypha3-fork.git
+	git clone git://github.com/jjuran/metamage_1.git

+Next, build the tools you'll need:

+	cd metamage_1
+	./build.pl A-line cpres

+Install them in a directory listed in `$PATH` (assumed to be `~/bin` here):

+	cp var/build/*-mach-carb-dbg/bin/*/{A-line,cpres} ~/bin/

+Build A-line's project catalog:

+	cd ..
+	ALINE_SRC_ROOT=$PWD A-line -t

+Finally, build Glypha III.
+On PPC:

+	A-line glypha3

+Or on x86:

+	A-line -j2 -P glypha3

+And run it!

+	open ~/var/build/ppc-mach-carb-dbg/bin/glypha3/Glypha\ III.app

 To build Glypha III as a 68K or CFM PPC application, you'll need:

   * a PowerPC classic Mac OS environment (SheepShaver and OS X's Classic are okay)